shivangidhali/COVID19-SQL-Practice-Project/README.md

-# 🦠 COVID-19 SQL Practce Project
+# 🦠 COVID-19 SQL Practice Project
 This project contains basic to intermediate level SQL queries using COVID-19 data. it includes queries on SELECT, WHERE, GROUP BY, ORDER BY, HAVING, Subqueries and Aggregates.
+## 📂 Dataset info
-##📂 Dataset info, COVID-19 country-wise data
+COVID-19 country-wise data
 Fields: Country, data, total_cases, total_deaths, populations etc.
 ## 🧠 Topic Covered
 -Basic and intermediate queries